1. Organisms reproduce and create new individuals of their kind. This is essential for the perpetuation of species.

-7. This variation is important for survival of species over time.
+7. This variation is important for the survival of species over time.

 8. Different organisms use different methods of reproduction, depending on their body design.

 9. Unicellular organisms may reproduce by fission.
-The parent cell may split into two daughter cells in any plane (e.g., Amoeba) or in specific plane (e.g., Leishmania).
+The parent cell may split into two daughter cells in any plane or in a specific plane.
 This is known as binary fission.

-11. Multicellular organisms with simple body organisation may break into small pieces, where each piece may grow into complete organism.
+Multiple Fission in Plasmodium11.
+Multicellular organisms with simple body organisation may break into small pieces, where each piece may grow into a complete organism.
 This is observed in spirogyra and is known as fragmentation.

-12. However, multicellular organisms with cell differentiation, when cut in small pieces, may regrow into complete organism with the help of specific cells, e.g., Planaria and Hydra.
+12. However, multicellular organisms with cell differentiation, when cut in small pieces, may regrow into a complete organism with the help of specific cells.
 This process is known as regeneration.

 13. Yeast and Hydra may grow a bud from their body, which can detach and mature into a complete organism.
 This is known as budding.

-14. Many plants can give rise to new plants through their vegetative parts as roots, stem and leaves.
+Budding in Hydra14.
+Many plants can give rise to new plants through their vegetative parts like roots, stem and leaves.
 This is known as vegetative propagation.

-15. Tissue culture, is use of small tissues or cells from growing tip of plant to produce a new plant in artificial conditions.
+An example of Vegetative Propagation15.
+Tissue culture, is the use of small tissues or cells from the growing tip of the plant to produce a new plant in artificial conditions.

 16. In many fungi, like Rhizopus, spore formation takes place in spore sacs called sporangia.
-These spores, being thick walled, survive harsh conditions and can grow into a complete organism under favourable conditions.
+Being thick-walled, these spores survive harsh conditions and can grow into a complete organism under favourable conditions.

-17. All such methods of reproduction that do not involve fusion of male and female gametes are collectively termed as asexual modes of reproduction.
+Spore Formation in Rhizopus17.
+All such methods of reproduction that do not involve the fusion of male and female gametes are collectively termed as asexual modes of reproduction.

-18. Sexual mode of reproduction involves combining of DNA from two different individuals thereby resulting in faster variations.
+18. Sexual mode of reproduction involves combining DNA from two different individuals, thereby resulting in faster variations.

 21. Stamen consists of an anther and filament.
 Pollen grains are produced in the anther.

-24. On reaching the suitable stigma, pollen grain germinates, carrying the two male gametes in pollen tube.
+24. On reaching the suitable stigma, the pollen grain germinates, carrying the two male gametes in the pollen tube.

-25. The first male gamete fuses with the egg cell, present in the embryo sac resulting in the formation of zygote.
+25. The first male gamete fuses with the egg cell, present in the embryo sac resulting in zygote formation.

-26. The second male gamete fuses with secondary nuclei and result in formation of primary endosperm nucleus.
+26. The second male gamete fuses with secondary nuclei and result in the formation of the primary endosperm nucleus.
 This is known as double fertilisation.

-27. After fertilisation, the ovule develops and converts into a seed containing embryo.
-The embryo is the future plant and when it is provided with suitable conditions like water, air and optimum temperature, it develops into a seedling.
+27. After fertilisation, the ovule develops and converts into a seed containing an embryo.
+The embryo is the future plant, and when it is provided with suitable conditions like water, air and optimum temperature, it develops into a seedling.